fetchai/docs-archived/docs/etch-language/sharded-state.md

 endfunction
 ```

-Because `ShardedState` uses anonymous `State` types to write data as soon as it is created, we can access values with keys using any identifier.
+Because `ShardedState` uses anonymous `State` types to write data as soon as it is created, we can access values with keys using any `var` identifier.

-This makes the `ShardedState` type much more flexible and powerful than a `State` type.
+This makes the `ShardedState` type much more powerful than a `State` type.